 The root note is the note that a scale starts on.
 During practice, you’ll start on a root note when you are playing a scale.
 The root note of every scale is known to define the scale tonality.
 The root note is the place where you will get the name of the scale as well.
 For example, if you have a Minor Pentatonic scale (see below for specifics) and you start the scale by playing the 6th string played on the fifth fret, you will be playing the note A. Thus, your root note for this scale would be the A note.

-Finding the name of root note of any scale is generally easy since the root name is usually the scale that is named after.
-For example, the root note for C major is C, root note for G minor is G and root note for D minor pentatonic is D.
+Finding the name of the root note of any scale is generally easy since the root name is usually the scale that is named after.
+For example, the root note for C major is C, the root note for G minor is G, and the root note for D minor pentatonic is D.

 Understanding the Key a Song is played in

-Any song that has a root note of C is also played in the of key of C .
-The notes of this song will primarily fall on the scale of the C or a scale that is based on C. Once you know this, you’ll be able to learn guitar scales based on the root note of a song, or by knowing the key of it.
+Any song that has a root note of C is also played in the key of C. The notes of this song will primarily fall on the scale of the C or a scale that is based on C. Once you know this, you’ll be able to learn guitar scales based on the root note of a song, or by knowing the key of it.

 Why Pick a Specific Key for a Song?